Go-cashless is the new mantra for women in Mewat

 Since the dramatic announcement of demonetisation, the team has been very supportive in helping women on how to deal with a cashless economy and move from physical handling of cash.
 The team conducted training on 28th December, 2016 at Pataudi in the presence of celebrated guests from NABARD.
 Mr. Vijay Nagra (DDM, NABARD) was the Chief guest.
 Mr. D C Yadav (Manager), Mr.Puny Pal (financial Literacy counselor) of Sarva Haryana Grameen Bank, Pataudi and Mr.Rajesh Prasad & Mr.Ranjit Karan, Sr. faculty RUDSET (Rural development self employment training), Gurgaon were also present at the occasion.

 The workshop was attended by 100 SHGs members from 22 SHGs.
 The guests enlightened the women on various aspects of demonetization, digital transactions and how to make payments using the UPI and USSD method of payments.
 Mr. Vijay Kumar spoke on why it is important to move from a cash-centric economy to a cashless economy and how government is facilitating common people in using technology easily.
-He also encouraged that maximum transactions should be used to avoid cash.
+He also encouraged that maximum transactions should be used to avoid quick cash.

 Representatives from RUDSET distributed a few brochures amongst women and elaborated on different schemes for promoting self-employment.
 The organization is running 24 types of training programs for promoting self-sustenance amongst rural women and informed that interested candidates can avail the facility free of cost.